MarkvanMents/docs/content/developerportal/deploy/deploying-to-mindsphere.md

       connect-src 'self' 'unsafe-inline' *;
       ```

       {{% alert type="info" %}}These content security policy (CSP) settings are needed to ensure that the MindSphere OS Bar and the [Mendix Feedback](/appstore/widgets/mendix-feedback) widget are loaded correctly.
-You may need to set additional CSP settings if you make additional calls to other domains (for example, if you use Google maps from maps.googleapi.com).{{% /alert %}}
+You may need to set additional CSP settings if you make additional calls to other domains (for example, if you use Google maps from maps.googleapi.com).{% endhint %}

       ![](attachments/deploying-to-mindsphere/image14.png)